ArthurPicouleau/IoT_Project/README.md

 ```
 env SITE=grenoble
 ```
 In our case, we have always chosen the grenoble site.
-You can choose: lille, paris, strasbourg, saclay.
 ```
 iotlab-experiment submit -n "sensors_data" -d 20 -l 1,archi=m3:at86rf231+site=grenoble
 ```